Genesis 4 – Cain and Abel

 a.
 To Enoch was born Irad: The picture is one of rapid advancement.
 Succeeding generations quickly made progress in areas such as the founding of a city (Genesis 4:17), home building (the father of those who dwell in tents), music and the arts (the father of all those who play the harp and flute), and metalworking (an instructor of every craftsman in bronze and iron).

 i.
 The idea that mankind actually advanced very quickly goes against most modern theories, but archaeology can only evaluate on the basis of what is preserved, and thus is somewhat speculative.

 b.
 Methushael begot Lamech: The name Lamech may mean, conqueror.
-He was the seventh from Adam on Cain’s side.
-Lamech’s arrogance (Genesis 4:23-24) is a contrast to Enoch, who was the seventh from Adam on Seth’s line (Jude 14).
+He was the sixth from Adam on Cain’s side.
+Lamech’s arrogance (Genesis 4:23-24) is a contrast to the godliness of Enoch, who was the sixth from Adam in Seth’s line (Jude 14).

 c.
 Lamech took for himself two wives: Lamech was the first bigamist in history, going against God’s original plan for one man and one woman to become one flesh (Genesis 2:24, Matthew 19:4-8).
 The names of his wives and daughter show the emphasis in his heart: Adah means, “pleasure, ornament, or beauty.”
 Zillah means, “shade” probably referring to a luxurious covering of hair.
 His daughter’s name was Naamah, which means, “loveliness.”
 Lamech’s culture was committed to physical and outward beauty.